There may be affiliate links in this post. Read my disclosure policy to learn more.

 Olvera Street

 When you visit Olvera Street today you will find a charming street lined with shopping stalls selling Mexican goods, delicious Mexican food aromas, and flowers tumbling from every building.
-It is a beautiful place to stop and grab some food and shop for souvenirs.
+It is a beautiful place to grab food and shop for souvenirs.

 Santee Alley